alientears/hero_panel_redux/README.md

-This is test project with hero admin panel!
+This is the test project to hone my skills of using Redux technology